jzarazaga/ArcGIS-Pro-101/ReadMe.md

 11. Toggle the visibility of the **snow_map.png** layer to see that it has "snapped" these two links together, as before.
 12. Locate and place 3 more **Ground Control Points** (1 in each remaining corner and one near the center).
 ![](./media/allgcp.png)
-13. Click on the **Export Control Points** button and save the control points you have created to your data folder as GCP.TXT.
+13. If you make a mistake, you can show the control point table, turn off each point one-by-one to see which one is faulty, and then select and delete that point.
 14. Click on the **Save** button of the **Georeference** toolbar, then click on the **Close Georeference** button.
 15. Browse to the **data** folder using your Windows File Explorer and note that new files have been added to the folder.
 They include **snow_map.png.pgwx**, which is the "World File" for the image you just georeferenced.
 As long as this file sits next to the **snow_map.png** file, GIS applications, such as Google Earth Desktop, ArcGIS, QGIS, etc... should now be able to colocate this image with other datasets.
 ![](./media/worldfile.png)